cmu-delphi/covidcast-indicators/nchs_mortality/DETAILS.md

 ### Data Versioning
 Data versions are tracked on both a daily and weekly level.
-On a daily level, we check for updates for NCHS mortality data every weekday as how it is reported by CDC and stash these daily updates on S3, but not our API.
+On a daily level, we check for updates for NCHS mortality data every weekday as how it is reported by NCHS and stash these daily updates on S3, but not our API.
 On a weekly level (on Mondays), we additionally upload the changes to the data made over the past week (due to backfill) to our API.